microsoft/VSProjectSystem/doc/overview/mef.md

 through templates provided in the CPS SDK.
 A typical CPS component looks like this:

-Note: In Visual Studio Next, IProjectTreeModifier has been replaced by IProjectTreePropertiesProvider
+Note: In Visual Studio "15", IProjectTreeModifier has been replaced by IProjectTreePropertiesProvider

-**Visual Studio Next**
+**Visual Studio "15"**
 ```csharp
     [Export(typeof(IProjectTreePropertiesProvider))]
     [AppliesTo("MyProjectType")]